doncandela/mgah/mgah.md

 - A **process** is an independently-running program with its own memory space and other resources.
 Each process can run an independent Python program.
 Each core of a CPU can run multiple processes, but only one at a time (i.e. serially) - running multiple processes in parallel requires multiple cores.

 - A **thread** is part of a process, that can sometimes use multiple cores to run in parallel with other threads in the same process.
-For example BLAS which is called by Numpy to do linear algebra can use **multithreading** to run faster if multiple cores are available to the process.
+For example BLAS which is called by NumPy to do linear algebra can use **multithreading** to run faster if multiple cores are available to the process.

-- Although a Python program can call packages like Numpy/BLAS that are sped up by doing multithreading on multiple cores, only one Python interpreter at a time can run in a process (for now - there is a [proposal](https://peps.python.org/pep-0703/) to relax this).
+- Although a Python program can call packages like NumPy/BLAS that are sped up by doing multithreading on multiple cores, only one Python interpreter at a time can run in a process (for now - there is a [proposal](https://peps.python.org/pep-0703/) to relax this).
 Thus to carry out parallel *Python* operations **multiprocessing** is required.
 This can take several different forms:

   - Python has a standard package [**`multiprocessing`**](https://docs.python.org/3/library/multiprocessing.html) that can run parallel processes on the different cores of a single CPU (maybe on all the cores in the typically two CPUs in an HPC node?
 I’m a bit unclear on this).